patman15/hdpv_ble/README.md

  A Home Assistant integration to support Hunter Douglas Powerview devices via Bluetooth

-## :warning: Limitations
+> [!WARNING]
-- This integration is under development!
+> - This integration is under development!
-- Test coverage is low, malfunction might occur.
+> - Test coverage is low, malfunction might occur.
-- Only devices that are **not** added to the app are controlable.
+> - Only devices that are **not** added to the app are controlable.
 It is possible to add them to the app if you just want to monitor the status (position, battery) in Home Assistant.
-- Currently only position change is supported (e.g., no tilt)
+> - Currently only position change is supported (e.g., no tilt)

 ## Features
 - Zero configuration